OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

     component.

-You can build components by [defining a component specification for a containerized application][component-dev], or you can [use the Kubeflow Pipelines SDK to generate a component specification for a Python function][python-function-component].
+You can build components by [defining a component specification for a containerized application][component-dev], or you can [use the OpenDataology Pipelines SDK to generate a component specification for a Python function][python-function-component].
 You can also [reuse prebuilt components in your pipeline][prebuilt-components].